TizianaPasciuto/CTP_Ontology/Competency_Questions.md

 Qual è l'identificativo interno della risorsa X nel catalogo XY?

 ## CQ25
-Which thematic routes have been created in the year XX?
+Which thematic routes have been created in the year YYYY?
-Quali percorsi tematici sono stati creati nell'anno XX?
+Quali percorsi tematici sono stati creati nell'anno YYYY?

 ## CQ26
-What are the thematic path that can be associated with a specific range time?
+What are the thematic paths that can be associated with a specific range of time?
 Quali sono i percorsi tematici che possono avere a che fare con un certo range temporale?

 ## CQ27